squawkcpp/cds/README.md

     squawk/cds:VERSION
 </pre>

-the options are the same as in the command line.
+the options are the same as in the command line. multiple directories can be listet separated by a comma.

 ## api